Cumberland Gap (song): Music

 "Cumberland Gap" is most commonly played on fiddle, guitar or banjo.
 The banjo tuning, f#BEAD, used by Dock Boggs, Hobart Smith, and Kyle Creed, is sometimes called the "Cumberland Gap tuning".
 It allows banjo players to play the tune in D, the same as a fiddler would, by extending the bass range of the instrument.

-The song recorded by David Rawlings is also used in the movie, The Gentlemen (2019 film).
+Other

+David Rawlings

+David Rawlings, together with his musical partner Gillian Welch, wrote and recorded a song with the same name and inspired by the traditional, for his 2017 album Poor David's Almanack.
+It was also used in the 2019 film The Gentlemen.

+Jason Isbell

+Jason Isbell and the 400 Unit recorded a song with the same name for their 2017 album The Nashville Sound.